 Dr Cartwright’s clinical interests focus on caring for those with inflammatory bowel diseases.
 She has cared for nearly 5,000 IBD patients over the past 3 decades.
 She served as Director of the Program for Inflammatory Bowel Diseases at Stanford University (1989-2007).
 She also served on the Editorial Board of the Inflammatory Bowel Diseases Journal and on the National Scientific Advisory Committee (Clinical Affairs/Professional Education) of the Crohn’s and Colitis Foundation of America.
 In 2000 she received the Premier Physician Award from the Crohn’s & Colitis Foundation of America Greater Bay Area Chapter.
 She has been an invited speaker, organizer and chairperson for numerous IBD symposia in northern California.
-In 2020 she was nominated for the Master Clinician Award in the Department of Medicine, Stanford University School of Medicine.
+In 2020 she was nominated for the Master Clinician Award in the Department of Medicine, and in 2021 she was nominated for the Physician of the Year Award, Stanford University School of Medicine.

 Director, Program for Inflammatory Bowel Diseases, Stanford University School of Medicine (1989 - 2007)